davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 4.3.7 =

+* Better method for adding "start" attribute to meeting role blocks when the same block is included multiple times within the same event (for example, to make the count start at 4 if you add a second block of 3 speakers)
+* Improved utility for emailing digital ballot links and timer's report link to contest functionaries.
+* Email links utility and backup forms (for voting if judge is unable to cast their own vote) moved to separate tabs of the contest daashboard.

+= 4.3.5 =

+* Bug fix (last held role)

+= 4.3.4 =

+* Fix for issue with editing roles

+= 4.3.3 =

+* More efficient lookup for member role history (last filled role)

+= 4.3.2 =

+* Updated instructions
+* Links to key documents like welcome message, RSVP Confirmation message in the admin dashboard widget

 = 4.3.1 =